ITHACA/ELMIRA carpet cleaners

 The 'urine odor' is actually caused by the release of gases during bacterial growth (off gassing).
 This cycle is interrupted during the winter months because the heat is on.
 The home environment becomes dry, or without moisture, eliminating one of the four contributing factors to bacterial growth and rendering the bacteria dormant.

-The effect of the deodorizer is only temporary.
+The effect of the sanitizer is only temporary.
 Also, it is possible the urine problem was minor before (only a few 'accidents') and now, after time, the bacteria cycle has gone on and attracted the pet to urinate again.

 Why Does It Seem My Pets Have More Accidents or Urine Odor is Stronger During the Warmer Months than at Other Times of the Year!